vanderheijden86/gofetch-mempool/README.md

 # Ethereum Mempool Explorer

 Golang implementation of an ethereum mempool explorer.
 For now it's mainly a way to gain experience with accessing the ethereum mempool (pending transactions), refresh my understanding of the go programming language and work with the go-ethereum `ethclient` and `gethclient` packages.

 ## Setup

-In the project directory, you need to place a file called `.env` in which you place your Infura key for ethereum mainnet.
-You can rename the `example.env` file to `.env` and paste in your own key.
+In the project's `cmd/datacollection/` and `cmd/websocketserver/` directories, you need to place a file called `. env` in which to put your Infura key for ethereum mainnet.
+Easiest is to rename the `example.env` files to `.env` and paste in your own key.

 ```bash
 INFURA_KEY=<place your INFURA key here>
 ```

 ## Running

-You run the tests in `mempoolexplorer_tests.go` to see the functionality to get the mempool TX hashes and transaction details.
+You run the tests in `datacollection_test.go` to see the functionality to get the mempool TX hashes and transaction details.

 ```text
 === RUN   TestMain_streamMemPoolTxs